joegrover/lumunix.github.io/_pages/about.md

 Lets start with the technical, this site is built using the static site generator [Jekyll](https://jekyllrb.com/) and is hosted using [Github Pages](https://pages.github.com/).
 Handling the dynamic site functionality is the popular [Staticman](https://staticman.net/).

-You might be wondering why the use of such an odd colored theme.
+You might be wondering why I chose to make this site such an odd color?
+Why I'm using pictures of a drawn characterization of a fennec with circuit trace markings